Chapter 14. Modernized Texts

 Introduction

-You will receive a template file for your modern text based on the semi-diplomatic transcription of your choice.
-The character list belongs in the <particDesc> (“participation description”) of the <teiHeader> of this file.
+You will receive a template file for your modernized text based on the semi-diplomatic transcription of your choice.
+The character list belongs in the <particDesc> (participation description) of the <teiHeader> of this file.
 Inside the <particDesc> , you will find a <listPerson> element with one sample <person> entry.
-If you are not starting from a template, then you may need to add a <listPerson> inside the <particDesc> yourself and follow the template below to add each character.
+If you are not starting from a template, then you may need to add a <listPerson> inside the <particDesc> yourself and add a @type attribute with the value castList.3 Follow the Basic Template for a Character to add each character.

 Basic Template for a Character